pivotal/docs-tap/security-and-compliance/tls-and-certificates/ingress/issuer.hbs.md

 ## <a id="prerequisites"></a>Prerequisites

-To be able to use TAP's ingress issuer your _certificate authority_ needs to be representable by a cert-manager `ClusterIssuer`.
-In particular you need one of the following:
+To use Tanzu Applicatin Platforms's ingress issuer your _certificate authority_ must be representable by a cert-manager `ClusterIssuer`.
+You need **one** of the following:

-* You have your own CA certificate **or**
+- Your own CA certificate
-* Your CA is an ACME, Venafi, or Vault-based issuer like _LetsEncrypt_ **or**
+* Your CA is an ACME, Venafi, or Vault-based issuer, for example, _LetsEncrypt_
 * Your CA can be represented by an [external](https://cert-manager.io/docs/configuration/external/) cert-manager `ClusterIssuer`.

-If none of the above are given, then you cannot use the issuer ingress, but you can still [configure TLS for components](./inventory.hbs.md).
+Without one of the above, you cannot use the issuer ingress, but you can still [configure TLS for components](./inventory.hbs.md).

 ## <a id="prerequisites"></a>Default